 True fast food from Shanghai, “kai yang cong you mian.”
 Very little work, few ingredients, lots of taste.
 Serves 4.
 Continue reading Shanghai style noodles with spring onion oil

 Another recipe for quince, the forgotten autumn fruit – savoury, sour and sweet: Continue reading Quince pan fry

 Sami was craving for pasta in Tokyo and I very reluctantly went into a Japanese-Italian-Pasta-Fusion joint, Spajiro.
 This is a retro-engineered version of the very satisfying dish I had there that makes natto, the infamous fermented soy beans, accessible even for the sceptics.
+Serves two.
 Continue reading Spajiro Spaghetti

 Another staple dish of Japanese izakaya “tapas” cuisine.
 Traditionally, this is made with gobo, a Japanese burdock root but works well with carrots, turnips and salsify.
 Easy and fast to make.
 Continue reading Kinpira